 Subrogation in the insurance sector generally involves three parties: the insurer (insurance company), the policymaker (insured party), and the party responsible for the damages.

 The process usually starts when the insurer pays out the losses of the insurance claim filed by the policymaker.
 When the policyholder receives the amount of money for the claim, the insurer may start the process of collecting the amount of the claim from the party that caused the damages.

 Note that if the party responsible for the damages is covered by another insurance carrier, the carrier will represent the interests of the client.

 John and Sam were involved in a car accident.
 As a result, John’s car was severely damaged, and he required $3,000 for the repair of the vehicle.
 Luckily, John’s car was insured, and he recovered the full cost of the repair ($3,000) through an insurance claim.

 Eventually, an investigation determined that Sam was responsible for the accident as he exceeded the speed limit.
-John’s insurance company decides to recover the amount of a claim from Sam as he caused the damages.
+John’s insurance company decides to recover the amount of the claim from Sam, as he caused the damages.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: